Tekkonkinkreet: Manga

 In North America, the series was renamed Black & White, and start publishing in the first issue of Viz Media's Pulp in December 1997, along with Strain, Dance till Tomorrow and Banana Fish.
-The manga completed 2 thirds of its run in the magazine, and in September 1999, it was replaced by Bakune Young.
+The manga completed two-thirds of its run in the magazine, and in September 1999, it was replaced by Bakune Young.
 Viz Media published the three volumes from March 8, 1999, to November 30, 2000.
 In 2007, Viz Media released the series into a single volume, with the title Tekkonkinkreet: Black & White, on September 25, 2007.
+A "30th Anniversary Edition" volume was released on November 28, 2023.